 Keep Backup of Data

 Since the data stored on smartphones these days are more than just contacts and messages, one needs to back up the data to make it available for a later time.
 Backing up data will give the users a chance to keep the information safe from loss.

 A computer without an antivirus isn’t good enough to operate; the same is the case with the smartphone.
 Until and unless one has an authentic antivirus installed on the device, it is prone to all kinds of third-party intervention.
 Hence, the installation of antivirus is first and foremost for a smartphone user.

 The thing with the smartphone is the software and apps’ new updates keeping emerging.
 Hence, one needs to keep the software and apps updated to avert the risk of making the data vulnerable.

 Using wifi in cafes or shopping malls is the most common behavior among smartphone users as the need for connectivity is always there.
 However, public wifi and hotspots are not secure, and using it will put the user more at risk of the hackers who can use the backdoor to access your private data.

 Provide Secondary Email

-Most users don’t bother to turn off their Wi-Fi or Bluetooth even when not in use.
+Most users don’t bother to turn off their wifi or Bluetooth even when not in use.
 This can make hackers more easily access your smartphone for private data.
-Moreover, turning off the Wi-Fi will also ensure an increase in the battery life.
+Moreover, turning off the wifi will also ensure an increase in battery life.

 Read More: Top 10 Most Popular Smartphones of 2015

-As the data security has gained immense importance over time, one cannot take smartphone data lightly.
-The more the security measures taken, the better the protection of one’s private data and hence, the better the experience of the smartphone.
+As data security has gained immense importance over time, one cannot take smartphone data lightly.
+The more the security measures are made, the better the protection of one’s private data, and hence, the better the experience of the smartphone.